The Eras Tour: March 2023 to March 2024

 The third act, Evermore, adopted a forest aesthetic.
 Swift began singing "Tis the Damn Season" in a long gown, followed by a dark theme that leads to "Willow" in a "witchy" séance; she wore a cape and performed with dancers holding luminescent orange orbs.
 She continued with "Marjorie", then "Champagne Problems" on a moss-covered piano beneath an oak tree, concluding the act with Swift introducing her pianist Karina DePiano followed by "Tolerate It" with a male dancer at a dinner table reminiscent of Citizen Kane (1941).
 Snakes visuals and dimming lights started the Reputation act.
 Swift reemerged in a black asymmetrical catsuit with snake motifs.
 She delivered a high-energy performance of "...Ready for It?" with female dancers wearing black-dark red gothic leotards, "Delicate", and "Don't Blame Me" featured light beams and Swift on an elevated platform.
 She transitioned to "Look What You Made Me Do", which featured on-screen visuals of Swift from all of her eras trapped in glass boxes and dancers dressed in some of Swift's older looks.
-The act concluded with a snake slithering away on-screen.
+The act concluded with a snake and elephant slithering away on-screen.

 For the Red act, Swift wore a custom Gladys Tamez black fedora hat that she presented to a fan from the audience while performing "22".

 The fifth act, Speak Now, began with an abstract mosaic of purple lights on the stage.
 Swift, in a ball gown, walked in from the screen and performed "Enchanted" with female dancers; since July 7, 2023, she also performed "Long Live" with her band.
 The color scheme changed to match the next act, Red; a female dancer opened a box that plays snippets of "Red", "Everything Has Changed" or "Holy Ground", and "State of Grace".
 Red balloons emerged, and Swift performed "22" wearing a version of the white T-shirt and black hat from the song's music video.
 Near the end of the song, she greeted a fan pre-selected from the audience, giving them the hat.
 Swift sang "We Are Never Ever Getting Back Together" and "I Knew You Were Trouble" with male dancers next, dressed in a red-black romper.
 She donned a red-black ombre coat next, and performed "All Too Well (10 Minute Version)" on a guitar, backed by the band.
 The act concluded with artificial snow falling.